-Further information, including the deadline for peer review submissions, is available at www.heartfoundation.org.au/research/research-network. networks/nsw-cardiovascular-research-network.
+Further information, including submission deadlines for peer review is available at www.heartfoundation.org.au/research/research-network.

 All applications are expected to have undergone a peer review process before being submitted to NSW Health.
-If you choose not to participate in the Cardiovascular Research Network process, please arrange an informal peer-review.
+If you choose not to participate in the Cardiovascular Research Network process, please arrange an informal peer review.